M&S pins hopes on new ranges as sales keep falling

 LONDON Britain's main share index edged up on Tuesday, despite being weighed by mining stocks and wealth manager St James Place.

-Marc Bolland, CEO since 2010, is pinning his hopes on a new clothing strategy based on more stylish and higher-quality garments.
+Chief Executive Marc Bolland, who later on Tuesday will face shareholders angered by two years of falling profit at the firm's annual meeting at London's Wembley Stadium, is pinning his hopes on a new clothing strategy based on more stylish and higher-quality garments.

-But he drew criticism from shareholders at the company's annual meeting on Tuesday for taking home a bonus in 2012-13 that rose 25 percent to 829,000 pounds ($1.24 million) despite a second straight year of falling profit.

-"Every pound of the bonus that was allocated to Marc and the team ... was wholly justified," Chairman Robert Swannell told the 1,133 investors who gathered at London's Wembley Stadium.

 The new collections will start to arrive in stores and online from July 25 with a full launch and main advertising push in September.